Quantum cohomology and toric minimal model programs: Introduction

 A novel feature of the approach here is the appearance of minimal model programs, which are used to prove injectivity of the quantum Kirwan map modulo the quantum Stanley-Reisner ideal.
-The critical values of the Givental-Hori-Vafa potential acquire a natural geometric meaning in our approach: their logarithms are the transition times in the minimal model program.
-The dimension of the orbifold cohomology and the logarithm of the lowest eigenvalue of quantum multiplication by the first Chern class decrease under each tmmp transition.
-We also obtain a more conceptual understanding of the appearance of open families of non-displaceable Lagrangians in toric orbifolds, as a consequence of the existence of infinitely many minimal model programs.
+The critical values of the Givental-Hori-Vafa potential acquire a natural geometric meaning in our approach: their logarithms are the transition times in the minimal model program, see Theorem \ref{jump} below, and the dimension of the orbifold cohomology and the logarithm of the lowest eigenvalue of quantum multiplication by the first Chern class decrease under each transition.
+We also obtain a more conceptual understanding of the appearance of open families of non-displaceable Lagrangians in toric orbifolds, as a consequence of the existence of infinitely many minimal model programs, see Remark \ref{induced}.

 We introduce the following notations.

 \begin{notation} \begin{enumerate} \item {\rm (Novikov coefficients)} Let $\Lambda$ denote the {\em universal Novikov field} of formal power series of $q$ with rational exponents